apache/datafusion/dev/release/README.md

 ```
 To: dev@arrow.apache.org
-Subject: [VOTE][DataFusion] Release Apache Arrow DataFusion 5.1.0 RC0
+Subject: [VOTE][DataFusion] Release Apache DataFusion 5.1.0 RC0

 Hi,

-I would like to propose a release of Apache Arrow DataFusion Implementation,
+I would like to propose a release of Apache DataFusion version 5.1.0.
-version 5.1.0.

 This release candidate is based on commit: a5dd428f57e62db20a945e8b1895de91405958c4 [1]
 The proposed release artifacts and signatures are hosted at [2].